+Mast Law firm are experts when it comes to working with divorce law in North Carolina.
 An absolute divorce is the legal process that actually dissolves the marriage.
 Certain marital rights are extinguished with the absolute divorce, including a spouse’s right to share in the other spouse’s estate.
-In North Carolina, most absolute divorces are granted on the basis of parties living separate and apart for a period of one year.
+In North Carolina, most absolute divorces are granted on the basis of parties living separately and apart for a period of one year.
+Divorce law is a more complex manner than most would imagine, and its best to have an experienced lawyer on your side watching your back and fighting for what is best for you.

 After spouses have lived separate and apart continuously for a period of at least one year, with no intentions to resume the marital relationship, either spouse may petition the court for an absolute divorce.
 The spouses must be living in separate residences in order for the period of separation to begin; simply sleeping in separate bedrooms within the same house is not a separation for purposes of obtaining an absolute divorce.
 Additionally, the period of separation will not automatically be tolled if spouses who are separated engage in isolated instances of sexual intercourse.
 However, if the parties have resumed their marital relationship as shown by the totality of the circumstances, then the period of separation will be tolled, and the date of separation for purposes of obtaining an absolute divorce will commence after the parties separate again.